fbpx

 Surgery day

-For your comfort and convenience, the surgery suite is located within our office.
-You will need someone to drive you to and from the office.
-You should plan to be at our office for approximately one hour.
+For your convenience, the surgery suite is within our office.
+Please arrange transportation as you’ll need someone to drive you to and from the office.
+Expect to spend approximately one hour here.

 It is very important not to rub your eyes after the procedure.
 Most videos tell patients to go to sleep when you arrive home from your procedure, but when you are sleeping you are most likely to rub your eyes.
 We recommend resting and not going into a deep sleep right away.
 When you do go to sleep be sure to wear protective goggles.
 The first night we recommend taping the goggles “down” with medical tape.